thedynamiclinker/sudocode/lib/bbli.o.md

 0: Extremely bible.
 Even more so than the "bible" bible in some places.
 Dude constantly referenced the Silmarillion throughout Lord of the Rings as if you were just supposed to know it, even though he never even published the Silmarillion while he was alive.
 Extremely bible-author behavior.
 Plus he got the divine council right which was mostly edited out by the latter day redactors of bbl1.
 Dude was a king.

-1: I maintain that you have options.
+1: I maintain that you have opinions.
 Lots of th---

 0: Ooh look down here.
 More necessities.